- Doctors & Departments

 Find out how Drs.
 Foreman and Mulcahy-Levy researched a new drug to treat a tumor in Cash’s brain.

+This family has been through a lot but they now have a healthy, young boy.
 David was born with Meconium aspiration.
 His lungs were full of a dark fluid and had left David unable to breathe, which quickly led to hypoxic brain damage.
 Brain Cooling was immediately started and helped him.

 Amanda heard rumors about low survival rates for hypoplastic left heart syndrome.
 Here, doctors gave her son a 90% chance of survival.